Kizari/ffxv_blender/README.md

+**NOTICE: This add-on has been merged with [our much bigger FFXV modding tool, Flagrum](https://github.com/Kizari/Flagrum).
+Due to this, this repository is no longer being updated or maintained.**

 # FFXV Blender Utilities

 An add-on for Blender that provides various utility functions to make working with FFXV assets easier.